-This style of furniture was named for England’s Queen Victoria, who reigned from 1837 – 1901.
+Antique Victorian Furniture is a style of furniture named after England’s Queen Victoria, who reigned from 1837 – 1901.

 As Britain increased with wealth the numbers of middle class homes rose, causing an enormous increase in furniture production.
 Machines were being used more regular on carved decoration but there was still no mass production until the late Victorian times.

 The simple Grecian lines were now out of fashion and Georgian furniture was often given to the poor or stored away into attics.
 The new fashion was more imposing furniture with plenty of curves, rounded corners, glossy finishes, elaborate decoration and later in the century, ornate heavily carved pieces.
 Motifs and elements from different periods were often used together.
 Mahogany and rosewood were the most popular woods but oak was still very much in the picture as it was readily available, Iron also made its appearance in the early Victorian age particularly in Victorian bedroom furniture.
 Victorian furniture was still mainly constructed by hand with dovetail joints, pin hinges, turned bun feet and turned handles.

 The trend of furniture became more feminine and delicate; comfort was a big factor in design with easy chairs, sofas and more dining chairs with padded seats.
 In the late 1880s reproduction furniture was in very high demand, as Chippendale, Tudor and Sheraton styles were copied.
 Tudor style was usually very dark with an age simulated finish.
 Chippendale and Sheraton style furniture was usually built to high quality standards and copied by well known makers like Gillows of Lancaster.